billyBillLiu/WeCardWiki-CI103-Project-/User-Stories.md

 - I can navigate the folder system and locate a specific person with ease.
 - I can search through my cards with names, numbers, emails, and keywords.

-Stub 5: Understanding The App (User Guide) *NEW*\
+Stub 5: Understanding The App (User Guide)\
 "As a consumer who wants to use the app, I want an introduction and tutorial on how to use the app, I want a user manual that lays out all the functions of the app."
 - I can access a txt file that has all the interactions and functions of the app listed out.

-Stub 6: Understanding the Code (System Guide) *NEW*\
+Stub 7: Exporting the App (Finalization and Publishing)\
-"As an IT person who wants to understand how the code works behind the scenes in the app, I want a document that I can use to walk myself through the code and understand what each line of code does."
+"As someone who wants to use the app, I want to be able to download it on my phone."
-- I can access a tt file that explains what each class creates and how each function is used.
+- I can download the app from my phone's app store.
-- I can learn what why certain keywords and functions are used in all parts of the code.
+- I can launch the app and have it run as seen in the user demos.

 ---------------------------------------------------------------------------------------------------------